kubernetes/ingress-nginx/docs/user-guide/tls.md

 For instance, TLS 1.1+ is only enabled by default from Android 5.0 on.
-At the time of writing, May 2018, [approximately 15% of Android devices](https://developer.android.com/about/dashboards/#Platform) are not compatible with nginx-ingress's default configuration.
+At the time of writing, May 2018, [approximately 15% of Android devices](https://developer.android.com/about/dashboards/#Platform) are not compatible with ingress-nginx's default configuration.

 To change this default behavior, use a [ConfigMap][ConfigMap].